-CBS 2 also asked about discrepancies the investigative team found in the city’s online data portal and specifics about the thousands of cases in suspended status.
+We also asked about the 6 percent arrest rate in 2017, discrepancies we found in the data portal and specifics about the thousands of cases in suspended status.

 CPD denied three requests for interviews with Supt.
-Eddie Johnson or anyone else available who could speak on sex crimes cases, citing Johnson’s “extremely limited” schedule due to Lori Lightfoot’s inauguration week.
+Eddie Johnson or anyone in the sex crimes unit for this story, citing Johnson’s “extremely limited” schedule due to inauguration week.
 In addition, some of our specific data and informational requests for information were not answered.

-Police said since they “do not maintain the city portal” they “can’t speak for its authenticity.”
-But the portal clearly indicates the data is pulled from the CLEAR system maintained by CPD.
-Instead, police directed CBS 2 to file a FOIA request, which has not yet been fulfilled.
+CPD said since they “do not maintain the city portal” they “can’t speak for its authenticity,” despite the data being pulled from the police department’s CLEAR system.
+Instead, CPD directed us to file a FOIA request, which have not yet been fulfilled.

-CBS 2 Investigators aren’t the only ones fighting for information and data from the police department.
+CBS 2 isn’t the only organization fighting for information and data from CPD.

 Specifically, the non-profit is seeking demographics of people filing crime reports and those who are arrested, as well as when and how CPD changes the classification of cases.
 The goal is to get a grasp on the scope of crime and identify disparities.
 In turn, the organization’s executive director Tracy Siska said, the community can work to create solutions.

-According to the lawsuit, the Chicago Justice Project filed multiple FOIAs for data that CPD either denied or did not produce responsive records.
-Siska, who has spent two decades researching criminal justice systems, said CPD has provided some – but not all – data requested in response to the lawsuit.
+According to the lawsuit, the Chicago Justice Project filed multiple FOIAs for data that CPD either denied or did not produce responsive records for.
+Siska said CPD has provided some – but not all – data requested in response to the lawsuit.

 He also called for increased transparency within the department and said it’s critical in strengthening police relationships with the community.